royhowie/rekwire/README.md

 	├── package.json
 	└── server.js

 Keeping track of `requires` can be annoying.
-If you're in `app/actions/payments.js` and you need the `transaction.js` model, you need to use `var Transaction = require("../models/payments/transaction.js")`.
+If you're in `app/actions/payments.js` and you need the `transaction.js` model, you need to use

+	var Transaction = require("../models/payments/transaction.js")

 Cumbersome.